Shortcut links:

 -Arthur C. Clarke, "2010: ODYSSEY TWO"

-There are two films interpreting Stephen King's book; both are worth your time.
+There are two films interpreting Stephen King's classic book; both are worth your time.

 Director Kimberly Peirce (BOYS DON'T CRY) skips DePalma's Hitchcock stylings in favor of focusing new nuance to characters and actions in every scene.